71st (South African) Siege Battery, Royal Garrison Artillery: Bullecourt

 Once it had closed up to the Hindenburg Line, Fifth Army was in position to assist Third Army's Arras Offensive, launched on 9 April, with a subsidiary attack at Bullecourt on 11 April.
 The Germans counter-attacked (Operation Battering Ram) and fierce fighting continued at Bullecourt for several weeks.
 The battery pushed 3 guns forward on 23 April and on 1 May it moved to Mory.
 Here it had an excellent OP ('C1a') with views over practically every enemy battery position, allowing effective CB shooting.
 Neutralising fire was brought down every time one particularly troublesome battery at Riencourt opened up.
 Other targets were stretches of wire and two strongpoints in the Hindenburg Line dubbed 'Gog' and 'Magog'.

 71st (SA) Siege Bty came under the command of 40th HAG on 18 May, reverting to 4th HAG on 9 July.
 On 4 July it moved 2 guns up to Croisilles, only 2000 yd from the Hindenburg Line and able to reach every battery and strongpoint visible from C1a.
 The other two guns were pulled into position about 600 yd behind a few days later.
 Apart from CB shoots, the battery fired at fleeting targets such as enemy troop movements and working parties.
 The gun-pits were well sheltered, but the battery suffered a few casualties.
 On 29 July the forward section came under heavy hostile CB fire during which one gun received a direct hit and Maj Rann was wounded; Capt P.N.G.
 Fitzpatrick took over command.
-The battery came under 55th HAG from 9 August, but the targets remained the same.40th HAG War Diary, January 1917–July 1919, TNA file WO 95/223/1.55th HAG War Diary July 1916–December 1917, TNA file WO 95/545/1.
+The battery came under 55th HAG from 9 August, but the targets remained the same.